Swimming Pool Blog

 A pool pressure gauge that never goes higher (or lower) is suspect.
 Is it working - does it go to zero when you shut off the pump?
 Is it properly sized; 0-60 psi is the standard pool filter pressure gauge.
-I have seen some filter systems that operate on clean pools that have a very small range, and can run for months and only gain a couple of psi on the pressure gauge.
-These filters are generally oversized, with smaller pumps - which is a good way to go, in my opinion.
+I have seen some filter systems that operate on clean pools that have a very small range, and they can run for months and only gain a couple of psi on the pressure gauge.
+These filters are generally oversized with smaller pumps, which is a good way to go, in my opinion.

 POOL PRESSURE GAUGE IS NOT WORKING

-The Air Relief valve, aka the bleeder valve is used to allow you to bleed trapped air from the pool filter.
+The air relief valve, aka the bleeder valve, allows you to bleed trapped air from the pool filter.
 In practice, it's meant to be opened after you start the pool pump, because air can become trapped in the top of your filter tank, which results in less effective filtering.
 When water begins to spray out of the air relief, just close up the knob.
 If your filter air bleeder is leaking water, see below.